kengz/robocup-soccer/README.md

 game ends, train autoencoder w/ all actions, then train real plug in the net, repeat above for evolution

-where to incorp action success: reward n cost? in selection of data, by evolution n natural selection - generation
+where to incorp action success: reward n cost? in selection of data, by evolution n natural selection